Patrick Francis Healy: Early life

-Patrick Francis Healy was born on February 27, 1834, in a log cabin in Macon, Georgia.
+Healy was born on February 27, 1834, in a log cabin in Macon, Georgia.
 Patrick's father, Michael Morris Healy, had emigrated from Ireland to the United States, through Canada, in 1818.
 On land that he won in the Georgia Land Lotteries, he established a cotton plantation on the banks of the Ocmulgee River.
 He was highly successful and eventually became one of the largest landowners in Jones County, with 1500 acre.
 He eventually owned 49 slaves, one of whom was Patrick's mother, Mary Eliza Smith.
 Michael Healy had purchased her in 1829 from a cotton magnate, Sam Griswold, for whom she was a house slave.
 Eliza was one-eighth Black, known as an octoroon, making her children one-sixteenth Black.
 One of her parents had fled Saint-Domingue for the United States in the 1790s, during the Haitian Revolution.

-As interracial marriage was prohibited by Georgia's anti-miscegenation law, Michael formed a common-law marriage with the 16-year-old Eliza in 1829.
+As interracial marriage was prohibited by Georgia's anti-miscegenation law, Michael formed an unofficial relationship with the 16-year-old Eliza in 1829.
 While the Catholic Church did recognize interracial marriages, there were no priests in Macon County at that time to officiate.
-At the time, their marriage was unusual among interracial marriages in the South in that neither had ever married anyone else, and they lived with each other faithfully for the rest of their lives until both died in 1850.
+At the time, their household was unusual among interracial marriages in the South in that neither had ever married anyone else, and they lived with each other faithfully for the rest of their lives until both died in 1850.

 Patrick was the third of 10 siblings, eight of whom would survive into adulthood.
 His three sisters would go on to become nuns, including Eliza Healy, who became one of the first black mothers superior of a convent.
 Two of his brothers would become priests; one of them, James Augustine Healy, would become the Bishop of Portland, Maine, and the first Black Catholic bishop in the United States.
 Another brother, Michael, became a prominent captain in the U.S. Revenue Cutter Service in Alaska.
 Patrick and all of his siblings were born as slaves, as by the legal doctrine of partus sequitur ventrem, they inherited the legal status of their mother.
 Michael Healy was prevented by Georgia law from manumitting his wife or children, which could be done only by an act of the Georgia General Assembly in exceptional circumstances.